mygenibox/cryptonote/README.md

 - basic block reward calculation: `uint64_t baseReward = (m_moneySupply - alreadyGeneratedCoins) >> m_emissionSpeedFactor;`
 - big block penalty calculation: this is the way CryptoNote protects the block chain from transaction flooding attacks and preserves opportunities for organic network growth at the same time.

 Only the first part of this function is directly related to the emission logic.
-See MonetaVerde and DuckNote as the examples where this function is modified.
+See MonetaVerde and DuckNote as the examples where this function is also modified.

 ### Third step.
 Peer to peer networking